 Well what are you waiting for?
 Put the ingredients for this recipe on your shopping list and enjoy this cool refreshing beverage before summer passes by.

-A cool refreshing homemade peach tea made with fresh simmered peaches and tea bags.
-Brew up a batch for your loved ones today!
+A cool refreshing homemade peach iced tea made with fresh simmered peaches and tea bags.
+Brew up a batch of one of our favorite drink recipes for your loved ones today!

 - Prep Time: 5 minutes